onqtam/headjack/docs/why/COOPERATION.md

 > "The older the problem, the older the solution." - [Naval Ravikant](https://twitter.com/naval/status/1001905796479778816)

+> "There is more wisdom in your body than in your deepest philosophy." - [Friedrich Nietzsche](https://www.goodreads.com/quotes/68916-there-is-more-wisdom-in-your-body-than-in-your)

 > "Now, where do you look for models?
 Where do you go?
 The answer is so obvious.
 You go to nature.
 Nature has been playing this game for three billion years on this planet.
 We have been playing the game—we, the apostles of Christian scientism—for about 2,000 years.
 Nature has an economy, an elegance, a style that, if we could but emulate it, we could rise out of the rubble that we are making of the planet." - [A crisis in consciousness (1995), by Terence McKenna](https://www.organism.earth/library/document/crisis-in-consciousness#:~:text=Now%2C%20where,of%20the%20planet.)

 > "So self-interest is good as long as its contained by the self-interest of a community.
 You see, that makes us always be aware of other levels.
 If we can learn this as humans to say when we're making a decision: Is this good for me, my family, for my ecosystem, for my nation for my world?
 And then if it's good at some levels and at least harmless at others, like the Hippocratic oath “Do No Harm” then go ahead and try it.
 You're a creative human being." - [After Darwin, by Elisabet Sahtouris](https://ratical.org/LifeWeb/Articles/AfterDarwin.html#:~:text=So%20self%2Dinterest,creative%20human%20being.)